The Extraordinary History Behind

 Tara Mata took the manuscript to New York City.
 But finding a publisher was not an easy task.
 As can often be observed, the true stature of a great work may not at first be recognized by those of a more conventional cast of mind.
 Despite the newly born atomic age having enlarged the collective consciousness of humanity with a growing understanding of the subtle unity of matter, energy, and thought, the publishers of the day were hardly ready for such chapters as “Materializing a Palace in the Himalayas” and “The Saint With Two Bodies”!

 For a year, Tara Mata lived in a sparsely furnished, unheated cold-water flat while making the rounds of publishing houses.
-At last she was able to send a cable with news of success.
+At last she was able to write with news of success.
 The Philosophical Library, a respected New York publisher, had accepted the Autobiography for publication.
 “What [she] has done for this book I cannot begin to describe...,” Sri Yogananda said.
 “But for her, the book would never have gone through.”

 Shortly before Christmas 1946, the long-awaited books reached Mount Washington.